spokane-ruby-users-group/SRUG-Site/README.md

 SRUG-Site
 =========

-The Repository for the Spokane Ruby Users Group Website
+The Repository for the Spokane Ruby Users Group Website!